 Altogether, the album is a cheat code to life such that it packages itself like a first-person shooter role-playing video game.
 Your mission is to vanquish the boss.
 The boss is your ego.

 Like virtual reality, no matter the damage you sustain, as long as there’s breath in your body, you’ll get seemingly unlimited chances to keep fighting.

-“At War With Myself Too” operates as an answer to the typical arcade game proposition upon crushing defeat—“continue?”
+“At War With Myself Too” operates as an answer to the typical arcade game prompt upon crushing defeat—“continue?”

 And when we respond, let’s just hope we opt for the passions of Christ.